 While traveling abroad can be fun and exciting, it can also be risky, especially for those above the age of 65.
 Travel-related incidents such as accidental injuries, illnesses, theft or natural disasters can spoil travel plans regardless, but they become even more difficult to handle as you age.
-Buying travel insurance for senior citizens is crucial to protect yourself from any financial burden that may result from any unexpected incidents during your travels abroad.
+Buying senior travel insurance is crucial to protect yourself from any financial burden that may result from any unexpected incidents during your travels abroad.

-- Medicare will not cover you outside of the U.S.
+Medicare won't cover you outside of the U.S.